hirrolot/metalang99/README.md

 ## Guidelines

- - If possible, assert macro parameters for well-formedness using `ML99_assertIsTuple`, `ML99_assertIsNat`, etc.
+ - If possible, assert macro parameters for well-formedness using `ML99_assertIsTuple`, `ML99_assertIsNat`, etc. for better diagnostic messages.

 ## FAQ